 I left my role at Asian Americans Advancing Justice – Atlanta in July of 2017 to pursue new opportunities in immigration law practice.
 Today, I work as an Immigration Paralegal at Kuck Immigration Partners, LLC, a nationwide immigration practice with a household name in many immigrant communities.
 I work in the Family Immigration Practice Group, assisting clients with simple and complex family immigration matters.
 This story is still being written.

 Today, I live in Georgia.
 Some of the challenges in my life have broken me down, but I have gotten back up.
 I haven’t given up on my dreams of going to law school.
 I just think that, right now, I’m exactly where I need to be.
 I like to fish, read books, play and listen to music, hike, cook, and obsess over pug puppies.
 I wear my boots to work every day because I think they’re comfortable.
-After years of estrangement from the Filipino community, I now serve on the Board of Directors of the Filipino-American Association of Greater Atlanta and do what I can, in my spare time, to advance our cultural traditions.
+After years of estrangement from the Filipino community, I previously served on the Board of Directors of the Filipino-American Association of Greater Atlanta and do what I can, in my spare time, to advance our cultural traditions.
 All I want to do with my life is make a difference in the lives of others.
+Thankfully, in November of 2020, I finally earned my Lawful Permanent Resident status in the United States.
+I am no longer undocumented and I am no longer a DACA recipient, but it is still my life’s mission to advocate for people who have been in my shoes.

-My undocumented story is only one in over 11 million other undocumented stories.
+My immigrant story is only one of millions of other immigrant stories.
 Change starts with you.
 Get to know my story.
 Get to know the stories of the other people in your own community who are undocumented.
 And, if you are undocumented yourself, I encourage you to share your story.
 By putting a human face on this abstract concept of “being undocumented,” we challenge people’s preconceived notions that they may have about people like us.
 Together, let us stand Outside of the Shadows.
 Let us reveal our hearts and uplift our voices.

 From the album, “Shadows then Light,” by Steve Pavey (https://www.flickr.com/photos/steveandluella/albums/72157646231795916)